Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/styling-scrollbars-with-css.md

 }
 ```

-Alright, let's go through the CSS properties and see what happens for each.
+Let's go through the CSS properties and see what happens for each.

 We start by defining some CSS variables so we can re-use the same styles: